j-tackett/resumap/index.md

 <div id='features'>
     <section id='welcome' class='active'>
         <h3>Hey, there!</h3>
-        <p>Welcome to a resumap!
-A resume can only say so much. <br><br>🤖 And they tend to feel robotic, don't they? <br><br>Resumaps are designed to fill the gaps in your resume.
-If you want to stand out, a resumap is a fun way to help people get to know you.
-After all, wouldn't you want to know who you're hiring?
+        <p>Welcome to my Resumap! <br><br> I wanted a chance to let you see what I have seen. <br><br>Resumaps are designed to be a more interactive resume.
 So if you want see more, sit back, relax, and enjoy the flight 🚀</p>
     </section>
     <section id='section1' class='active'>
         <h3>Section 1</h3>
-        <p>Here's where you can add a narrative to take your resume to the next level.
-Where did you come from?
-What really brought you there?
-What made you leave?
-This is to let people get a glimpse of who the person behind the paper is.
-This is New Mexico...but you can center your map however you want.
+        <p>I was born and raised in the Little Rock metropolitan area.
+My first job was managing the Concession Stand at my local baseball field.
     </section>
     <section id='section2'>
         <h3>Section 2</h3>